-Their warm and child-friendly clinical rooms are located in Harley Street and Earls Court.
-Consultations with parents are also provided by skype.
+Dr Dura-Vila’s relaxed and welcoming clinical rooms in London are located in Harley Street and Earl’s Court.
+Consultations with parents and clients are also provided by skype and zoom.

 Dr Gloria Dura-Vila is a Consultant Child and Adolescent Psychiatrist and the Medical Lead for the ASD Pathway in Surrey and Borders Partnership NHS Foundation Trust.

-She was runner up for the National Autistic Society’s prestigious Autism Professionals Awards for two consecutive years, 2019 and 2020, in the category of Outstanding Mental Health Professional.
+Dr Dura-Vila was runner-up for the National Autistic Society’s prestigious Autism Professionals Awards for two consecutive years, 2019 and 2020, in the category of Outstanding Mental Health Professional.
 She was awarded a PDA Star by the PDA Society for her commitment to supporting children and families living with PDA in May 2019.
 She was awarded a Clinical Excellence Award in 2018 and a triple Clinical Excellence Award in 2020 for her NHS work as Medical Lead for the ASD Pathway in Surrey and Borders Partnership NHS Trust

 Gloria has an active role at the Royal College of Psychiatrists where she often presents and organises conferences, she is a member of the executive committee of the Special Interest Groups of the Royal College of Psychiatrists for Spirituality and Psychiatry, and Transcultural Psychiatry.
 Besides her NHS and private practice, she also offers consultation and training to schools, and is in demand to present her research in national and international conferences.